Short-term respite, stabilization, and plan development for children and youth with I/DD (ages 8-18)

 - Short-term break in caregiving, up to thirty (30) days total in a calendar year.

-- Participation in service coordination with the Case Resource Manager (CRM).
+- Participation in service coordination with the Case Resource Manager (CRM) and MCO Case Manager when appropriate.

 - Observation and development of therapeutic teaching and training techniques that are useful to support their child upon his/her return home.